 Step 3: Pay Admission Fees and Submit Your Application

-Once you've finished each section your application, you can submit it, as long as it's between November 1-30.
+Once you've finished each section your application, you can submit it, as long as it's between October 1 and November 30.
 When you submit your application, first you'll enter in some final demographic information as well as your state of legal residence.
 Then you'll review all the information you entered to make sure it's correct.

 Once everything is set, you'll pay the necessary fees.
 The application fee is $70 ($80 if you're an international student) for each UC school you apply to.
 Then you'll click submit, and your application will officially be sent to the UC schools you're applying to!